meili/Aceso/README.md

 ## Limitations

-- Current not support fixing static function and constructors.
+- Current not support fixing static code block and constructors.
 - Functions that shrinked/inlined by proguard are NOT repariable.
 - Only the Method's body can be fixed.